marouen-kachroudi/muffeez/src/assets/blog/posts/az-privatelink.md

 ## 🔄 3.
 Simplify Your Cloud Network Design
 - With Private Link, you don’t need complex network peering or exposed endpoints.
 - It brings multiple Azure services into your VNet privately, streamlining architecture while increasing control.
-- Perfect for both pure cloud and hybrid environments — works beautifully with on-premises connections via **VPN** or **ExpressRoute**.
+- Perfect for both pure cloud and hybrid environments, works beautifully with on-premises connections via **VPN** or **ExpressRoute**.

 ---